 In Excel, data visualization is limited to static graphs and does not automatically reflect the changes when new data comes into play.
-The process for SD is a daily monitoring and checking process and In AGSD, we show you how to automate and show the position trends whenever new data gets uploaded into the system.
+The process for SD is a daily monitoring and checking process and in AGSD, we show you how to automate and show the position trends whenever new data gets uploaded into the system.

 SHAREHOLDING DISCLOSURE WORKFLOW

-In MS Excel, we will be able to calculate and see if there is a threshold breach.
+In Excel, we will be able to calculate and see if there is a threshold breach.
 However, it is a process that could introduce mistakes.
 Calculating disclosure requirements for different markets with different formulas will be extremely time-consuming and tricky.
 Using AGSD, all you would have to do would be to upload the position data and let the system do all the work.
 You will receive notifications of any threshold breaches.
 Its that simple – all the logic aka macros have been built for you.

-Downloading data to a spreadsheet will result in data leakage as the data is not under control enacted by the company.
+Downloading data to a spreadsheet will result in data leakage as the data is not under security controls enacted by the company.
 This is especially important as financial institutes have strict data policies, and any data leakage or misuse could be detrimental to you or the company.
 In AGSD, data flows from upstream systems pre-approved by the security and compliance department through secured channels.
 We also have a detailed logging system of any changes done in AGSD.